Raigyo/unity-3d-archviz/Readme.md

 #### 3.2.6.
 Script: [SpotCamMouseMovements.cs](scripts/SpotCamMouseMovements.cs)

-Manages the control of the mouse in Spot Play Mode.
+Manages the control of the mouse in Hotspots Mode.
 Many settings can be edited in the editor.

 #### 3.2.7.
 Script: [SpotCamChangeRoom.cs](scripts/SpotCamChangeRoom.cs)

-Detects in which room we want to go in Spot Play Mode.
+Detects in which room we want to go in Hotspots Mode.

 #### 3.2.8.
 Script: [Mirror.cs](scripts/Mirror.cs)